University of Georgia College of Engineering

-The University of Georgia College of Engineering is a college within the University of Georgia (UGA) in Athens, Georgia.
+The University of Georgia College of Engineering is a public engineering college within the University of Georgia (UGA) in Athens, Georgia.
+Established in 2012, the college enrolls more than 3,000 undergraduate and graduate students as of fall 2024 and has 120 faculty members.

-The College
+Overview

 The Collaborative Design and Integration Studio (CDIS) features flexible work areas and high-end technology for students to work in teams on complex projects.